gcsescience.com 29 gcsescience.com

 can then be crystallised from the neutral solution.

-Alternatively a pH meter can be used to find the end point.
+You can use a pH meter to find the end point.

 At neutralisation the pH is 7.